 HSE maintains up to date emergency procedures and information for the University community.
 The Emergency Procedures and Information website can be viewed at emergency.ok.ubc.ca and is the official University site for campus emergency procedures, emergency contacts and phone numbers, and resource information.
-In the event of a campus emergency, informational bulletins may also be posted to this site by Alumni and University Relations.
+In the event of a campus emergency, bulletins will be posted to the main UBC website at ok.ubc.ca.

 Did You Know?

 Members of the University Community who are faced with an urgent situation involving threatening or violent conduct, where there is reasonable belief that the safety of persons may be threatened, should contact the RCMP immediately.

 Campus Security is always available and may dispatch the RCMP upon notification.
 Campus Security can be reached by dialing the University’s emergency number, (78111), from an internal telephone or a Blue Phone.
 Security may also be reached by accessing a Call Box and following the instructions.
 A Threat Report must be completed after the event and submitted to the Health, Safety and Environment Director within 24 hours of occurrence.